EnhancedNetwork/TOHE-Docs/FAQ.md

 You can save your favorite settings as presets and load them later.
 You can also download presets shared by others.

-For some Member Submitted Presets, visit [This Page](/Presets.html).
+For some Member Submitted Presets, visit the [Resources](/Resources.html) Page.

 1. If you want to use a preset, make sure the file is renamed to `Options.json` before using it, if it isn't already.
 (If you do not have `File name extensions` marked on the `View` Tab, you only need to rename it to `Options`.)